wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/client.rst

 .. topic:: Allowed values

     A positive number (seconds)

 ``time-reconnect``
 ------------------

-Time in seconds until a reconnection attempt.
+This is the time in seconds until a reconnection attempt.
 This should be set to a higher number than notify_time.
+For example, a notify_time time of 60 combined with a time-reconnect of 300 would mean that agents will cause the agent to attempt to check in once per minute, but if a checkin attempt fails to get a response from the manager, the agent will wait five minutes before trying again.
+Once it again succeeds, checkins will resume their normal one-minute interval.

 .. topic:: Default value